esthersoftwaredev/Angular-Users-List-my-api/README.md

-# users-my-rest-api-frontend

-# Users My Rest Api
+# Angular Frontend to display the Users List from my NodeJS REST API `users` endpoint

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.